seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ## Components

-For the most part, once theming has been established in an application, using the C2DS components should be comparable to any other component library -- import the component and provide props, styling and behavior.
-The most notable difference is that C2DS favors component composition over complex, specialized components with a million props.
-Ideally, the C2DS library provides enough atomic granularity and flexibility that any UI can be composed of the component parts.
+For the most part, once theming has been established in an application, using the design system components should be comparable to any other component library -- import the component and provide props, styling and behavior.
+The most notable difference is that the design system favors component composition over complex, specialized components with a million props.
+Ideally, the design system library provides enough atomic granularity and flexibility that any UI can be composed of the component parts.

 ### Previewing components with stories

-The simplest way to familiarize yourself with the available components and their usage is to review the [C2DS Stories](https://gohypergiant.github.io/standard-toolkit).
+The simplest way to familiarize yourself with the available components and their usage is to review the [Stories](https://gohypergiant.github.io/standard-toolkit).
 You can also [run the stories locally](./#getting-started) in [Ladle](https://ladle.dev/), which is similar to Storybook.
-It uses mocked props to demonstrate how to theme, compose and use C2DS components.
+It uses mocked props to demonstrate how to theme, compose and use the design system components.
 It serves as a way to explore functionality and to document capabilities.

 To run the stories from the command line, run the following to start the preview: